-I am currently a Senior majoring in Psychology and Political Science with a minor in Women's and Gender Studies.
-This is my second semester working in the Social Development Lab.
-I am interested in development of aggression and other maladaptive behaviors.
+I am currently a Senior majoring in Psychology and Political Science.
+This is my third semester working in the Social Development Lab.
+I am interested in the development of aggression and other maladaptive behaviors.
 After graduation, I hope to work in public policy affecting underrepresented groups.

 I am a senior with a major in Psychology and a minor in Religion.
-This is my second semester in the Social Development Lab and I am excited to continue gaining hands-on lab experience.
+This is my third semester in the Social Development Lab and I am excited to continue gaining hands-on lab experience.
 After graduation, I plan on pursuing an advanced degree in School Psychology.

 In the spring of 2012, Nicole graduated from UVM with a major in psychology and a minor in sociology.
 In the summer of 2011, Nicole was awarded a UVM Summer Intern Award to examine the association between distinct forms and functions of aggression and internalizing problems.
 In addition, Nicole completed an Honor's Thesis in the area of relational aggression and disordered eating symptomatology.
 Nicole was awarded the Forgays Outstanding Senior Award by the UVM Psychology department for the quality of her outstanding work.
 Nicole is now a graduate student in the Ph.D. program in Clinical Psychology at UVM.

 In the spring of 2012, Elyse graduated from UVM with a psychology major.
 Elyse completed an independent research project for her Honor's Thesis examining the role of sibling aggression in the development of relational forms of aggression during emerging adulthood.